ahmtcn123/ahmtcn123/README.md

 ### Hi there 👋

-My name is Ahmet, Im creating open-source non profit libraries, apps and services for open-source world.
+My name is Ahmet, Im creating open-source libraries, apps and services for open-source world.

 - 📫 How to reach me: ...
   - 🐦 Twitter: [@ahmetcanaksu](https://twitter.com/ahmetcanaksu)